 The Work Health and Safety Act 2011 places a general duty on businesses to ensure, so far as is reasonably practicable, that the workplace is without risks to the health and safety of any person.
-This includes when on and around the road.
+This includes when employees are on and around the road.

 The benefits of managing road safety in the workplace are significant, no matter your industry or the size of your organisation.

 They include:

-- Reducing the risk of death and serious injuries to your workers and others. - Assisting you to meet Work Health and Safety legislative requirements. - Reducing costs of insurance premiums and vehicle maintenance. - Reducing legal costs and costs of penalties. - Motivating workers and demonstrating you value their safety. - Minimising lost working days due to worker injuries. - Promoting your workplace as a safe place to work. - Creating a competitive advantage (stand above the others). - Being socially responsible and fulfilling your Corporate Social Responsibility role.
+- Reducing the risk of death and serious injuries to your workers and others. - Assisting you to meet Work Health and Safety legislative requirements.

+- Reducing costs of insurance premiums and vehicle maintenance. - Reducing legal costs and costs of penalties. - Motivating workers and demonstrating you value their safety. - Minimising lost working days due to worker injuries. - Promoting your workplace as a safe place to work. - Creating a competitive advantage (stand above others). - Being socially responsible and fulfilling your Corporate Social Responsibility role.

-The Road Safety Plan 2021
+The 2026 Road Safety Action Plan

-In February 2018, the NSW Government released the Road Safety Plan 2021.
-This was developed to set new road safety priorities and actions to help NSW work toward the State Priority Target of a 30 per cent reduction in road fatalities by 2021 (compared to 2008-2010 levels).
+In April 2022, the NSW Government released the 2026 Road Safety Action Plan.
+This was developed to set new road safety priorities and actions to help NSW work toward new targets to halve deaths and reduce serious injuries by 30 per cent from 2018-2020 levels by 2030.

-The six priority areas of the Road Safety Plan 2021 include:
+The five priority areas of the 2026 Road Safety Action Plan include: